codebugtools/codebuglabsource/setting_up_wifi/setting_up_wifi.rst

     Following the restart, CodeBug Connect will now try and connect to a stored access point.

     #.
 Watch the display on CodeBug while it boots.
-If successful it will briefly show green and then scroll the address it's been given by your router.
+If successful, it will briefly show green and then scroll the address it's been given by your router.
 You may need to make a note of this address if connecting to http://codebug.local did not work earlier.

     #.
 Check you can access your CodeBug Connect on your local network by visiting http://codebug.local, or if that doesn't work, the address in green you made a note of.